You are here: Home Articles About Classic Cars

 A car is a powerful reminder of certain events and times in your life.
-Maybe you met your wife, and took her on your first date in that car.
+Maybe you met your wife and took her on your first date in that car.
 Maybe you had some of the best times in your life while driving that particular car.

 A classic car restoration is a big project and you need to be ready for it.
 You don't want to get caught up in the moment and have bad things happen.
 If you plan to restore the car by yourself and have a shop do only they work you can't do yourself, you need a solid plan of action.

 Let's remember when these cars were new.
-They really didn't stop very well, and they were good in a straight line but through corners they didn't perform that well.
+They really didn't stop very well, and they were good in a straight line but through corners, they didn't perform that well.
 They had a lot of power and poor gas mileage, so you need to decide what it is you are looking for in the classic car restoration.

-During my time in the industry I have seen a lot of people very disappointed after they restore their cars because they think it will be better then it was when it rolled off of the factory assembly line, and this just is not the case unless you let the shop know that you want the car modified.
+During my time in the industry I have seen a lot of people very disappointed after they restore their cars because they think it will be better than it was when it rolled off of the factory assembly line, and this just is not the case unless you let the shop know that you want the car modified.